noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	if ('serviceWorker' in navigator) {
 		(async () => {
-			// this will wait indefinitely for a sw to become active const registration = await navigator.serviceWorker.ready;
+			// this will wait indefinitely for a sw to become active const reg = await navigator.serviceWorker.ready;
 			// now you can call methods that require an active sw;

-		})();
-		navigator.serviceWorker.register('sw.js').then(function(reg) {
-		    console.log('Service Worker Registered!', reg);
+			const currentSub = await reg.pushManager.getSubscription();
+			if (currentSub) updateDatabaseWithSubscription();

-		    reg.pushManager.getSubscription().then(function(sub) {
+			else {
+				// VAPID - create keys via webpush library
+				// contains { publicKey, privateKey, andOtherShit? }
+				// this shit happens on your server
+				// vapidKeys = webpush.generateVAPIDKeys();

+				// in order to use the pub key with the subscribe method
+				// you have to pass it as a Uint8Array
+				// check that this shit is right
+				// i think the the array should be the pub key reetrieved from generateVAPIDKeys const publicKey = new Uint8Array([0x4, 0x37, 0x77, 0xfe, ... ]);

+				// step 1 - ensure push permission
-		      if (sub === null) {
+				if (Notification.permission === 'granted') {
-		        // Update UI to ask user to register for Push reg.pushManager.subscribe({
+					// we are under the assumption here
+					// that the user has granted us permission
+					// to show push permissions
+					const newSub = await reg.pushManager.subscribe({
-		        	// the browser ensures every incoming push message
+						// this makes the browser ensures every incoming push message
 						// has a matching and visible notification
-			        userVisibleOnly: true
+						userVisibleOnly: true,
-			      }).then(function(sub) {
-			        console.log('Endpoint URL: ', sub.endpoint);
-			      }).catch(function(e) {
-			        if (Notification.permission === 'denied') {
-			          console.warn('Permission for notifications was denied');
-			        } else {
-			          console.error('Unable to subscribe to push', e);
-			        }
+						// see above for generating public key
+						applicationServerKey: publicKey,
 					});

+					pushNewSubToBackEnd(newSub);
-		      } else {
+				} else if (Notification.permission === 'denied') {
-		        // We have a subscription, update the database console.log('Subscription object: ', sub);
+					console.error('fuck this user', e);
 				}
-		    });
-		  })
-		   .catch(function(err) {
-		    console.log('Service Worker registration failed: ', err);
-		  });
+			}
+		})();
 	}

 	// displaying notifications
 	// show a notification to the user (browser context)
 	// however it fetches the current registered service worker
 	// so that events triggered by itneractions
 	// are heard by the current service worker function displayNotification() {
 		  if (Notification.permission == 'granted') {

 		    navigator.serviceWorker.getRegistration().then(function(reg) {
 		    	// options are optional param
 		    	// extreme browser differences exist
 		    	// assume only the body and title are gauranteed
 		    	// assume no actions are available
 		    	// treat everything as a progressive enhancement var options = {
 			        // main description with enough info
 				    // for the user to take action
 			        body: 'do this and stfu',
 			        //  tag is an ID used to group notifications together
 					//  that way you dont show 1000 notifications for the same tHING
 					// but instead they are grouped together in one notfication
 					// the browser will replace a visible notification with a new  notification
 					// if they have the same tag
 					tag: 'someId',
 			        // attach an image to the notification
 			        // e.g. the senders avatar
 			        icon: 'images/example.png',
 			        // will vibrate/beep/etc again if an existing notification
 					// is being replaced by this notification (i.e. a visible notification has the same tag as this one)
 					renotify: true,
 			        // in milliseconds for phones
 			        // vibrate, pause, vibrate
 			        vibrate: [100, 50, 100],
 			        // sent to the service worker
 			        // upon user interaction
 			        data: {
 			          dateOfArrival: Date.now(),
 			          primaryKey: 1
 			        },
 			        // contextually relevant action buttons to display with the notification
 			        // for the user to interact with our app
 			        // without having to actually open the browser
 			        // lenght of array must =< Notification.maxActions
 			        actions: [
 			          {action: 'explore', title: 'Explore this new world',
 			            icon: 'images/checkmark.png'},
 			          {action: 'close', title: 'Close notification',
 			            icon: 'images/xmark.png'},
 			        ]
 			      };
 		      reg.showNotification('Hello world!', options);
 		    });
 		  }
 		}

 		// show a notification to the user (worker context)
 		// almsot exactly as in the browser context,